RudrapratapPadhan/expo-app/README.md

 Here given some screenshots on how its look in mobile screen.
 I also use fakestoreapi.com for this project.

-It has 2 Assignments:
+It has 4 Assignments:

-1) Assignment 1:User Authentication Screens
+1)Assignment 1:User Authentication Screens
 Total Marks: 20
 Objective:
 • Create Sign Up and Login screens.